nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [Snapshot](https://github.com/kodiiing/snapshot) - Simple utility to do snapshot testing in Go.
 - [assert](https://github.com/junk1tm/assert) - Common assertions to use with the standard testing package.
 - [golden](https://github.com/nao1215/golden) - Golden file testing for Go.
+- [e2e](https://github.com/efficientgo/e2e) - Robust framework for running complex workload scenarios in isolation, using Go; for integration, e2e tests, benchmarks and more.

 ## Web